Amirabbas-Afzali/Regression-problem-in-CarPrice_assignment/README.md

 ## Dependencies
 To run this project, you will need the following dependencies:
-- R programming language (version X.X.X)
+- R programming language
-- RStudio (optional but recommended)
+- RStudio
 - Required R packages (e.g., dplyr, ggplot2, caret, fastdummy ,...)